 Campus Alberta Quality Council

-The Campus Alberta Quality Council is an arms-length quality assurance agency that makes recommendations to the Minister of Innovation and Advanced Education on applications from post-secondary institutions seeking to offer new degree programs in Alberta under the terms of the Post-secondary Learning Act, 2003 and the Programs of Study Regulation (91/2009).
+The Campus Alberta Quality Council is an arms-length quality assurance agency that makes recommendations to the Minister of Advanced Education on applications from post-secondary institutions seeking to offer new degree programs in Alberta under the terms of the Post-secondary Learning Act, 2003 and the Programs of Study Regulation (91/2009).
 Other than degrees in divinity, all degree programs offered in Alberta, including degrees offered by non-resident institutions, must be approved by the Minister.
 Council also conducts periodic evaluations of approved degree programs to ensure that quality standards continue to be met.

 In fulfillment of its mandate, Council determines the criteria and procedures for its reviews and strikes organizational and program review teams.
 Council's criteria and procedures are provided on this website.